 Furthermore, we plotted species trait means independently against increasing sample size to estimate the adequate sample size whereby variance stabilised within confidence intervals of the actual sample size.
 ANY IDEAS FOR A TEST FOR THIS OR IF A TEST IS NEEDED? – I THINK PERHAPS WE LEAVE THIS PART OUT COMPLETELY

 Sample size exhibited an interesting trend in relation to both ITD and dry weight.
 In bees, mean ITD and dry weight stabilised within the confidence intervals of the total sample size with >20 specimens per species (Figure S1A).
-For hoverflies, the lower overall sample sizes of each species limited inference of sample-size / mean stabilisation (FIGURE S1B).
+For hoverflies, the lower overall sample sizes of each species limited inference of sample-size / mean stabilisation (Figure S1B).

 Fig 4A.
 Intraspecific variation in IT and dry weight in relation to sample size in bees.
 Red line denotes the total trait mean and green lines represent 95% confidence intervals.